jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-27-migrate-to-google-cloud-platform.md

 - Created service abstraction layers for database, authentication, storage, and email
 - Created initial Terraform configuration files for infrastructure

-### Challenges Encountered
+### Challenges Encountered and Resolved
 - Permission issues when trying to add Firebase to the GCP project
   - Error: "The caller does not have permission"
-  - Need to grant additional IAM permissions to the account
+  - Resolved by granting additional IAM permissions with roles/firebase.admin
 - Billing budget creation requires proper formatting of the command
+  - Created a dedicated script for setting up billing budgets
+- Firebase initialization requires creating Firestore database first
+  - Created a script to guide through the Firestore setup process
+  - Successfully deployed Firestore security rules

 ### Database Migration
 - Export schema from Supabase